ErnestAroozoo/GPT-Discord-Chatbot/README.md

 # GPT-Discord-Chatbot
-Discord chatbot powered by GPT-3
+A very simple chatbot powered by GPT-3